Spanish grammar: Imperfect subjunctive

 Today, the two forms of the imperfect subjunctive – for example, "hubiese" and "hubiera", from "haber" – are largely interchangeable.* The -se form derives (as in most Romance languages) from the Latin pluperfect subjunctive, while the -ra form derives from the Latin pluperfect indicative.
 The use of one or the other is largely a matter of personal taste and dialect.
 Many only use the -ra forms in speech, but vary between the two in writing.
 Many may spontaneously use either, or even prefer the rarer -se forms.
 The imperfect subjunctive is formed for basically the same reasons as the present subjunctive, but is used for other tenses and time frames.

 Nouns

 In Spanish, as in other Romance languages, all nouns belong to one of two genders, "masculine" or "feminine", and many adjectives change their form to agree in gender with the noun they modify.
 For most nouns that refer to persons, grammatical gender matches biological gender.

 Adjectives

-Spanish generally uses adjectives in a similar way to English and most other Indo-European languages.
-However, there are three key differences between English and Spanish adjectives.
+Spanish generally utilises adjectives in a similar way to English and most other Indo-European languages.
+However, three key differences are found between English and Spanish adjectives: